Book a Bar in Melbourne

 • A late-night bar bringing the flavours of New Orleans and Texan barbeque to Melbourne.

-• A bastion of live music for two decades, this is the place to check out buzzy acts from Melbourne and interstate.
-As well as the bandroom, it’s got an all-weather rear deck that blends seamlessly into the rest of the pub, plus wallet-friendly parmas and Sunday roasts.
+• A bastion of live music for two decades, this is the spot to see buzzy acts from Melbourne and beyond.
+As well as the bandroom, it’s got an all-weather deck that blends into the rest of the pub, plus exceptional parmas and roasts.

 • Go on a journey through Andalusia with charcuterie, moreish tapas and house-made paella.
 The southern Spanish staple has built a loyal following over the years, and its longevity in an area of ever-changing restaurants helps to explain why.